Choosing the Right Bitcoin Wallet for You

 This article is intended to introduce you to the basics of handling a Bitcoin wallet.
 We will go through the generalities and best practices of owning a Bitcoin wallet as well as the pros and cons of the different types of wallets you will encounter in your crypto adventure.
-We will also quickly look at how to add money to the bitcoin wallet.
+We will also quickly look at how to add money to the Bitcoin wallet.

-Why do you need a Bitcoin Wallet?
+Why Do You Need a Bitcoin Wallet?

+Bitcoin is a digital currency and owning and storing it requires an entirely different approach than with traditional assets.
 Bitcoins don’t exist in physical shape or form, so they can’t be stored in a safe or vault.
 They exist as lines of code on the Blockchain and are already secured by the network.

 Instead, it’s your private keys that are used to access your public Bitcoin address and sign for transactions that need to be securely stored in a wallet.
+Therefore, you will often be encountering the phrase: “not your keys, not your crypto”, and with good reason.

 Only the holder of the private key will be able to confirm the transaction when trying to send or spend Bitcoins.
 So, unless your keys are safely stored in a hardware wallet, you will always be at risk of your funds being stolen.

-Understanding wallet basics – Private vs Public keys
+Understanding Wallet Basics – Private vs Public Keys

 Consider your mailbox where you receive your physical mail.
 It has a unique and specific number (public address or key).
 If someone wants to send you a package or a letter, they need to know this number in order for your mail to be delivered.